Said the Sluice Gate

 Ancient Israel was not ecumenical.
-Their whole mission was to keep from mixing with their surroundings, to preserve a distinct identity in the midst of shifting political currents, lodged as they were in a geographical corridor that lay between powers, a river of trade and influence whose forces threatened to wash them away.
+Their whole mission was to keep from mixing with their surroundings, to preserve a distinct identity in the midst of shifting political currents, lodged as they were in a geographical corridor between powers, a river of trade and influence whose forces threatened to wash them away.

 "Sometimes I wonder who I am," said the sluice gate.